 En-suite bathrooms on the train

-The private bathroom has a hydromassage shower/steam sauna, hairdryer, a complete toiletry kit, and a bathrobe.
+The private bathroom has a hydromassage shower/steam sauna, a hairdryer, a complete toiletry kit, and a bathrobe.
 Towels are refreshed daily.

 GOOD TO KNOW | One carriage has 4 sleeper cabins.
 I had cabin number 23 at the very end of the train, which in practice meant I had a bit of a walk from the dining cart to the sleeping cabin.
 The hallways are rather narrow, and can be a bit tricky to navigate when the train is moving.